thisha-me/thisha-me/README.md

 # 💫 About Me:
-👨‍💻 All of my projects are available at https://thisha.me<br>💬 Ask me about NFT, Web Development<br>📫 How to reach me d.thishakya@gmail.com<br>⚡ Fun fact he first computer bug was literally a bug!
+👨‍💻 All of my projects are available at https://thisha.me<br>💬 Ask me about NFT, Web Development<br>📫 How to reach me d.thishakya@gmail.com<br>⚡ Fun fact he first computer bug was literally a bug

 ## 🌐 Socials: